gabrielegilardi/RegressionGDO/README.md

 `example` Name of the example to run (`house`, `stock`, `seed`, `wine`.)

 `problem` Defines the type of problem.
 Equal to C specifies logistic regression, anything else specifies linear regression.
-Default value is `None`.
+The default value is `None`.

 `use_grad` Specifies if the gradient is calculated and returned.
-Default value is `True`.
+The default value is `True`.

-`data_file` File name with the dataset (csv).
+`data_file` File name with the dataset (csv format).

 `n_features` Number of features in the dataset (needed only for linear regression).